Lodi Schools Hit With District-Wide Cyber Security Incident

-LODI (CBS13) — The phone lines are down at the Lodi Unified School District after a cyber-security incident took out their network, computers and phone lines on Monday.
+LODI (CBS13) — The phone lines were down for a third day at the Lodi Unified School District Tuesday after a cyber-security incident took out their network, computers and phone lines on Sunday.

-The district would not confirm whether or not this was a ransomware attack or whether any student data was compromised, but this is not the first cyber security incident at the district.READ MORE: Fliers Bearing Swastikas And Advertising White Supremacist Church Left At Carmichael Homes
+The district would not confirm whether or not this was a ransomware attack or whether any student data was compromised, but this is not the first cyber security incident at the district.READ MORE: Search Continues For Stockton Man Accused Of Killing Girlfriend, Stabbing Her Mother

 Last year, Lodi Unified reported someone gained unauthorized access to student data – including names, addresses, and even medical information.